inveniosoftware-contrib/workflow/README.rst

 Details
 =======

-Wofklow engine is a Finite State Machine with memory It is used to execute set of methods in a specified order.
+Workflow engine is a Finite State Machine with memory.
+It is used to execute set of methods in a specified order.

 Here is a simple example of a configuration: